RISC-OS-Community/CodingOnRISC-OS/README.md

 ## Contributing

-Everyone is welcome to help us to improve this repository and the resources list (as well as proposing more ideas for the meetings)!
-Also we are always seeking for people willing to provide courses, presentations and/or sharing your experience coding on RISC OS.
+Everyone is welcome to help us to improve this repository and the resources list (as well as proposing more ideas for the meetings!).
+Also, we are always seeking for people willing to provide courses, presentations and/or sharing your experience coding on RISC OS.

 ### How to contribute